Uel-s/react-hooks-running-tests/README.md

 ```

 Now when we run the tests, we'll get a nice representation of what the DOM looks
-like for our rendered component printed in the console:
+qqlike for our rendered component printed in the console:

 ```html
 <body>